Cadw sites:

 Day three

-Afterwards, your clients can take a walk around Conwy, with a visit to the quayside and the smallest house in Britain, built as a one up and one down fisherman’s cottage measuring only 1.8 metres (5.9 km) wide in contrast, there is Plas Mawr the finest Elizabethan town house in Britain famed for it’s elaborate and colourful plaster work.
-(Cadw offer joint tickets with Conwy Castle).
+Afterwards, your clients can take a walk around Conwy, with a visit to the quayside and the smallest house in Britain, built as a one up and one down fisherman’s cottage measuring only 1.8 metres (5.9 km) wide in contrast.
+Plas Mawr is the finest Elizabethan town house in Britain famed for it’s elaborate and colourful plaster work.
+(Cadw offer joint tickets with Castell Conwy (Conwy Castle)).
+If your clients would like a fact-finding and fun-filled historic walking tour, make a booking with Conwy Guided Tours or Conwy Tours.

 Alternatively, visit Conwy Mussel Museum - Conwy was once the most important pearl fisheries in the country and today musseling is still carried out in the same traditional way and they can be enjoyed in many of the pubs and restaurants in the town.